treasure-data/td-logger-python/README.md

 Setup
 -----

-Before using this logging handler, td-agent must be properly configured.
+Before using this logging handler, td-agent must be properly configured at the localhost.
 Please confirm these settings are in your /etc/td-agent/td-agent.conf.

     ## built-in TCP input
     <source>